Animal Husbandry

 Beekeeping

 Beekeeping or Apiculture is also among the top animal husbandry types.
 It is the practice of raising and managing bee colonies.
-It requires low investment; thus, farmers Undertake Apiculture to generate additional income.
+It requires low investment; thus, farmers undertake honey bee farming or Apiculture to generate additional income.

 Fish Farming